-The following is a posting on the Renown.org website:
+The following is a posting on the Renown.org website about the recent data breach incident:

 Notice to Our Patients of a Missing Thumb Drive